 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually integrating with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your dentist is forming new replacement teeth.

 After the implant has bonded to the jawbone, the second phase begins.
-Drs.
-Hughes and Bays will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
+Dr. Hughes will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

 The movie below shows the steps of a single stage placement of an implant and then a crown.
 It is called single stage because the healing cap is placed at the same time as the implant fixture, eliminating another surgery to expose the implant and place the healing cap.
 After a few months of healing the healing cap is removed and the final crown restoration is cemented on top of the post and core.